top of page

 Do I need an appointment?

-Yes, we are open by appointment only, therefore we are currently not accepting walk-in’s and it necessary to schedule an appointment prior to arriving at our studio, but please don’t hesitate to give us a call for same-day appointments as we may still have time slots available for you.
+Yes, we are open by appointment only, therefore we are currently not accepting walk-in’s and it necessary to schedule an appointment prior to arriving at our studio.
+We encourage you to book your ultrasound 2–3 weeks ahead, as our schedule tends to fill well in advance

 Are 3D/4D ultrasounds covered by insurance?